 You can also research making your own “chalky paint”, but most folks have better results with an established manufacturer.
+(This is one of the least expensive brands and one I’ve used often.)
 And, honestly, I still don’t know where or how this stuff got its name!

 The most difficult part of this process is, by far, waxing.
 There is no “easy” way to do it and it is a step you don’t want to skip.
-You will have to decide whether you want a clear wax or a dark wax.
+You will have to decide whether you want a clear wax or a dark wax (golden brown or deep brown.)
 Clear will seal the piece almost invisibly, depending upon the color of the paint.

 Dark will have a more significant impact on both color and appearance.
 The dark wax really accents the dimensionality of the piece, as it will collect in crevices, corners, and any decorative accents.

 The easiest way to apply is, forgive me, wax on – wax off!
 Apply with a soft cloth and remove with another soft cloth.
 If you are distressing your piece, do so before you wax.

 Tip #5 Types of Brushes

 You can buy a brush specifically made for chalk painting or easily buy a less expensive one.
 Remember, we’re not necessarily going for pretty here, just good coverage.
 Additionally, don’t use a natural bristle brush intended for oil-based paints and stains.